 - Should I take Mounjaro with food?
 You can take your dose of Mounjaro with or without food.

 - Is there a best time of day to take Mounjaro?
-No, there’s not a best time of day to take Mounjaro.
-You’ll inject Mounjaro once per week, and you can take your dose at the time of day that works best for you.
-But you should use Mounjaro on the same day each week.
+No. You’ll inject Mounjaro once per week and can do this at whatever time of day works best for you.
+Just be sure to inject Mounjaro on the same day each week.

 Questions for your doctor